jeremy-cxf/sigsci-splunk-app/README.md

    ![03-Select_Create_New_Input](screenshots/03-Select_Create_New_Input.png "Select Input Configuration")

-9. Chose either "Sigsci Requests" or "Sigsci Event"
+9. Chose either "Sigsci Requests" or "Sigsci Event" or "Sigsci Activity"
 10. Fill in the Input settings

     * **Name:** This is the unique name you would like to give the input